Search for nonresonant new physics signals in high-mass dilepton events produced in association with b-tagged jets in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Background estimation

-Background sources with nonprompt leptons and jets misidentified as leptons make very small contributions (1--3\%), to both the dielectron and dimuon channels.
-These backgrounds, jointly represented as ``Jets'' background in the following, are estimated using data CRs enriched in multijet events~\cite{CMS:2014lcz}.
-Even though the uncertainty in these estimates is as high as 50\%, these backgrounds have a negligible effect on the results owing to their small contribution.
+Background sources with nonprompt leptons and jets misidentified as leptons make very small contributions (1--3\%), to both the $\Pe\Pe$ and $\PGm\PGm$ channels.
+These backgrounds, jointly represented as ``Jets'' background in the following, are estimated using data CRs enriched in multijet events~\cite{CMS:2014lcz} by loosening the lepton identification requirements, in bins of $\pt$ and $\eta$ separately for the barrel and endcap regions.
+The fake rate is then applied to events in the SR where one or both leptons fail the tight identification but pass the preselection, after subtracting other background contributions estimated from simulation and correcting for double counting in dijet events.
+The method is validated in same-sign dilepton CRs for both the $\Pe\Pe$ and $\PGm\PGm$ channels.
+To account for possible mismodeling of fake contributions, a conservative 50\% systematic uncertainty is assigned to the ``Jets'' background estimate.
+Even though the uncertainty in these estimates is high, these backgrounds have a negligible effect on the results owing to their small contribution.